navancommits/2025-Sitecorelemon/README.md

 ### Configuration
 ⟹ If there are any custom configuration that has to be set manually then remember to add all details here.

-Such configurations are part of manage environment section in the plugin.
+Environment configuration is part of manage environment section in the plugin.
 If you don't want to use the manage environment tab, replace the following delimited string with environment-specific values and add it with a unique key in plugin' local storage under inspect > Application > local storage

 xmcenvurldomain,scApikey,deployappexpedgeapikey,azureopenaidomain,gpt-4-modelname,AzureOpenAIKey,AzureSpeechkey,AzureRegion